glossarist/paneron-extension-glossarist/README.rst

        yarn run dist

-4. Test by, e.g., adding the `dist` directory in Paneron as local extension and using it on a dataset.
+4. Test by, e.g., adding the ``dist`` directory in Paneron as local extension and opening some relevant dataset.

 5. Repeat steps 2-4 as needed.